-With the proclamation of section 33 of the Safe Drinking Water Act, 2002 in May of 2007, the Ministry of the Environment (MOE) began a transition from an approvals process referred to as the Certificate of Approval (C of A) Program for municipal drinking water systems to the new Municipal Drinking Water Licensing Program (the Licensing Program).
+With the proclamation of section 33 of the Safe Drinking Water Act, 2002 in May of 2007, the Ministry of the Environment, Conservation and Parks (MECP) began a transition from an approvals process referred to as the Certificate of Approval (C of A) Program for municipal drinking water systems to the new Municipal Drinking Water Licensing Program (the Licensing Program).
 The requirement to obtain a licence and a drinking water works permit (DWWP) applies to owners of municipal residential drinking water systems.
 Once a licence has been issued for a drinking water system, authority for further alterations to the system will occur through the processes and procedures associated with the Licensing Program.

 Under the Licensing Program, the authority to establish and alter watermains is provided by the DWWP.
 This instrument contains Terms and Conditions similar to a drinking water works C of A. Terms and Conditions of the DWWP preclude the City of Kingston from authorizing the addition, modification, replacement or extension of a watermain that: